-And Yoo is perhaps at fault for reading into Lee’s remarks a bit too much and falsely concluding that he agrees with the view that the US “occupied” while the USSR “liberated” Korea.
+And Yoo is perhaps at fault for reading a bit too much into Lee’s remarks and falsely concluding that Lee agrees with the view that the US “occupied” while the USSR “liberated” Korea.

 On July 3, Lee Jae-myung responded to Yoo via Facebook:

-“First, the remarks in question refer to what happened in the ‘liberation space’ under the rule of USAMGIK, before the government of the Republic of Korea was established on August 15, 1948.
+“First, the remarks in question refer to what happened in the ‘liberation space’ under the rule of the USAMGIK [United States Army Military Government in Korea], before the government of the Republic of Korea was established on August 15, 1948.
 The United States won the war, and its forces disarmed Japan and militarily controlled the area, and therefore it is correct to refer to them as the ‘occupying forces’.